aleen42/PersonalWiki/Programming/JavaScript/async_programming/async_programming.md

 #### 2.2 How to convert into CPS?

-For any code with direct style, we can convert it into corresponding CPS style mechanically, like applying a mathematical theory.
+For any code with direct style, we can convert it into corresponding CPS mechanically, like applying a mathematical theory.
 In the following case, we will implement a task that loads the avatar image from a user.
 The main process is:

 1. loading profile according to the user id and then
 2. loading avatar images according to the profile